 Over 99% of our members are invested in one of our flagship Nest Retirement Date Funds.
 You can find out the specific fund you’re in by logging in to your online account.
-We’ve designed these funds so they shouldn’t be overly affected by short-term issues, like falls in the stock market.
+We’ve designed these funds so they shouldn’t be too affected by short-term falls in the stock market.

-If you’ve changed to the Nest Higher Risk Fund or the Nest Sharia Fund, you might see bigger falls in your pension pot.
+If you’re in the Nest Higher Risk Fund or the Nest Sharia Fund, you might see bigger falls in your pension pot.
 That’s because a larger proportion of your money is invested in company shares, which are more affected by uncertainty than other markets.
 However, your pension is likely the longest-term investment you’ll make.
 Short-term changes to the market may not affect what you’ll get when you retire.

 To find out which investment markets your fund invests in, check out our quarterly investment reports.
 They’ll give you a regular breakdown into where your money is invested and how your fund is performing.

-We believe our flagship Nest Retirement Date Fund works for most people and have carefully designed its investment strategy to handle any potential temporary falls in the markets.
+We believe our flagship Nest Retirement Date Funds work for most people.
+Our investment strategy has been carefully designed to handle any potential temporary falls in the markets.

 If you’re looking for guidance for your specific circumstances, then it might be worth discussing your options for a financial adviser or exploring MoneyHelper.
 You’ll find more information on our Guidance and advice webpage.